 Ross, Paul’s wife fully supports the vision to create a wine landscape in Saffron Walden.
 The family has always been interested in international cuisine having spent a number of years living and travelling across Far East Asia and more recently France where they enjoyed holidays sharing delicious meals and great wine.
 Ross enjoys keeping fit and loves walking around the vineyard everyday closely followed by the family springer spaniel Gunner.
 Ross is an active member of the local community and is a great help coordinating the troops at harvest and helping with the organisation of other events at Saffron Grange.
 She very much looks forward to welcoming new visitors to our beautiful vineyard location.

-A student of Environmental Science, Dan is creating an ethical and sustainable vineyard, placing great emphasis on nurturing its valuable ecosystem; creating the perfect conditions for nature and wildlife to thrive.
+Paul’s passion is to create an ethical and sustainable vineyard, placing great emphasis on nurturing its valuable ecosystem; creating the perfect conditions for nature and wildlife to thrive.

 Aimie is Paul’s daughter-in-law and responsible for the marketing and wider operations of Saffron Grange.

-Aimie has spent the last 10 years studying towards gaining various wine marketing and WSET level qualifications in her spare time whilst working for both the commercial and charity sector.
+Aimie has spent the last 10 years studying towards gaining various wine marketing and WSET level qualifications in her spare time whilst working in both the commercial and charity sector.

-Aimie is excited to have recently joined the team at Saffron Grange and will help oversee the launch of the vineyard’s long-awaited sparkling wines to the public.
+Aimie is excited to be part of the team at Saffron Grange and helped to oversee the launch of the vineyard’s long-awaited sparkling wines to the public.

 Matthieu has a wealth of experience and passion when it comes to wine-making, both in France and the UK.
 We are so proud that our wines are crafted by highly qualified winemaker Matthieu Elzinga of Litmus Wines.
 Matthieu has been wholeheartedly welcomed into the Saffron Grange team to offer his unrivalled expertise and help us create our first commercial vintage Saffron Grange sparkling wines.